GeunhoKim/StickyOnPage/README.md

 Android Application Project

-# Contributor

-Geuonho Kim

-Naheon Kim

-Sungwon Kim

-# Sticky on Page is URL based SNS.
+Sticky on Page is URL based SNS.